-Table 1

-Design criteria
+Table 1Design criteria

-Design criteria Description New public open space Ensure open space is inviting, accessible, diverse and comfortable, fostering active lifestyles and social connections.
-Ensure connectivity between the open spaces, woven ways and through-site access to link them to each other and to the wider area. • Ensure open space design considers and embraces the topography of the neighbourhood. \sim Greenery Aim for 25% urban tree canopy cover.
-SP • Require a minimum of 2:1 tree replacement ratio.
-Building typologies Avoid large footprint, single-site buildings and aim for series of buildings around courtyards that allow site-through links. ((^t th) Consider mixed-use buildings with cultural, educational/school, health and community facilities as well as residential and commercial uses. • Encourage a diversity of apartment types, sizes and layouts to accommodate households of all ages, abilities, sizes and needs, including those with demands on space and acoustic privacy due to working from home.
+Design c riteria Description New public open space Ensure open space is inviting, accessible, diverse and comfortable, fostering opportunities for active lifestyles and social connections.
+Ensure visual and physical connectivity between the open spaces, woven ways and through-site access to link them to each other and to the wider area.
+Ensure open space design considers and embraces the topography of the neighbourhood. (m) Greenery Ensure no net loss of canopy across the precinct.
+Aim for the following canopy targets: Residential zoned land including streets 40%.
+Business zoned land including streets 35%.
+Open space including streets 45%.
+Building typologies Avoid large footprint, single-site buildings and aim for series of buildings around courtyards that allow through-site links.
+Consider mixed-use buildings with cultural, educational/school, health and community facilities as well as residential and commercial uses.
+Encourage a diversity of apartment types, sizes and layouts to accommodate households of all ages, abilities, sizes and needs, including those with demands on space and acoustic privacy due to working from home.
 Use changes in scale and built form to create architectural interest and diversity and enhance relationship with the public domain.
-Overshadowing • Protect solar access to new public open space, with winter solstice protection from 10am to 2pm. • Require all solar testing without the benefit of artificial solar access or heliostat intervention.
-Wind • Design building massing, set backs and articulation zones to enable the achievement of appropriate wind conditions.
+Overshadowing Protect solar access to public open space, with winter solstice protection from 10am to 2pm.
+Require all solar testing without the benefit of artificial solar access or heliostat intervention.
+Wind Design building massing, set backs and articulation zones to enable the achievement of appropriate wind conditions.
 Ensure design mitigates adverse wind effects and satisfies the relevant wind criteria for the intended uses of the public domain.
 Ensure design does not exceed the Wind Safety Standard.
 Ensure wind impacts in public areas should not exceed the wind comfort standard criteria for sitting, standing and walking, considering the intended use of the space.

-Table 1

-Design criteria (continued)
+Table 1Design criteria (continued)

-Design o criteria Description F17 Building design • Ensure design responds to context, character, culture and Country.
-Promote architecture that puts people first, including how they experience a building at street level and how public areas and buildings interface. • Encourage innovative, creative and high-quality building design that positively contributes to the public domain and defines streets and public spaces.
-Achieve high-level sustainable development baseline targets. \bigcirc Location of taller buildings Locate taller buildings where they have least shadow impact on public areas, including footpaths, connections and meeting spaces. Ċ Locate taller buildings to take advantage of views and proximity to open space.
-Ensure adequate separation between buildings to maximise direct solar access to adjoining properties.
-Use appropriate design features on taller buildings to minimise the impact of wind on the public domain. dh.
-Taller building design • Avoid visual bulk when taller buildings are viewed from street areas not only at site level, but when considering the buildings together at the activity hubs and from, where relevant, the M2 or creek areas.
-Design taller buildings to allow for a permeable and interesting skyline.
+Design criteria Description Building design Ensure design responds to context, character, culture and Country.
+Promote architecture that puts people first, including how they experience a building at street level and how public areas and buildings interface.
+Encourage innovative, creative and high-quality building design that positively contributes to the public domain and defines streets and public spaces.
+Achieve high-level sustainable development baseline targets.
+Location of Locate taller buildings where they have least shadow impact on taller buildings public areas, including footpaths, connections and meeting spaces.
+Locate taller buildings to take advantage of views and proximity to open space. • Ensure adequate separation between buildings to maximise direct solar access to adjoining properties.
+Use appropriate design features on taller buildings to minimise the impact of wind on the public domain.
+Taller building Avoid visual bulk when taller buildings are viewed from street areas design not only at site level, but when considering the buildings together at the activity hubs and from, where relevant, the M2 or creek areas. • Design taller buildings to allow for a permeable and interesting skyline.
 Provide variation in built form and heights to ensure appropriate interface with adjacent development sites.
 Maximise direct solar access to adjoining properties.
-Podium design Consider weather protection and clear identifiable entrances. 今 PPIEE Prioritise building frontages that are busy and active, addressing open space, pathways and woven ways to bring activity and connections and provide passive surveillance.
+Podium design Consider weather protection and clear identifiable entrances.
+Prioritise building frontages that create human scale and are busy and active, addressing open space, pathways and woven ways to bring activity and connections and provide passive surveillance.